-The base Partner Income Free Area is set in A Guide to Australian Government Payments http://www.humanservices.gov.au/corporate/publications-and-resources/a-guide-to-australian-government-payments.
+The base Partner Income Free Area is set in A guide to Australian Government payments.
 Adjustments to the PtrIFA are then made for any dependent children.

 The ABSTUDY is then reduced by an amount equal to (Partner's Income - PtrIFA) x 0.5.